plettj/java-authentication/Assignment_2/README.md

 It is currently not possible to input requested RMIs from the client upon login; instead, the client terminal simply terminates.

-However, the infrastructure is there, so please change
+However, the infrastructure is there, so please update `client/PrinterMain.java` to call the `localPrinter.actAs[blank]` methods, and modify those methods if you're trying to test something specific.

 ## Code Structure